raphlcx/blog/content/posts/enforcing-https-on-302-redirect-for-aws-alb-and-nginx.md

 This ensures all HTTP 302 redirect coming from the app is coverted to using HTTPS scheme.

 I'm not entirely convinced that this is the *right way* to do it, but perhaps it is.
-It feels weird that we are forcing a rewrite of HTTP into HTTPS, while the traffic is still traversing back up target, target group, and finally to ELB in HTTP.
+It feels weird that we are forcing a rewrite of HTTP into HTTPS, while the traffic is still traversing back up to target, target group, and finally the ALB in HTTP.